solana-foundation/anchor/README.md

 ## Getting Started

-For a quickstart guide and in depth tutorials, see the [Anchor book](https://book.anchor-lang.com) and the older [documentation](https://anchor-lang.com) that is being phased out.
+For a quickstart guide and in depth tutorials, see the [Anchor book](https://book.anchor-lang.com) and the [Anchor documentation](https://anchor-lang.com).

 To jump straight to examples, go [here](https://github.com/coral-xyz/anchor/tree/master/examples).
 For the latest Rust and TypeScript API documentation, see [docs.rs](https://docs.rs/anchor-lang) and the [typedoc](https://coral-xyz.github.io/anchor/ts/index.html).

 ## Packages